Death toll from Irish petrol station blast rises to nine

 The death toll from an explosion at an Irish petrol station has risen to nine and the search for further fatalities is ongoing.

-A search and recovery operation is continuing in the village of Creeslough, Co Donegal, as rescue workers try to locate several people who are still missing.
+A search and recovery operation is continuing in the village of Creeslough, Co Donegal, as dozens of rescue workers try to locate several people who are still missing.

+Hot drinks, water and food were handed out to members of the emergency services and the media as search and recovery efforts continued.

+A local garda was seen comforting a woman in tears as she was led towards the scene.

 Friday afternoon’s blast ripped through the Applegreen service station and convenience store and adjacent buildings.

-Having announced three fatalities on Friday night, the Irish police force, An Garda Siochana, confirmed a further four deaths in a statement on Saturday morning.
-Just before midday on Saturday they announced a further two deaths, bringing the total to nine.
+Having announced three fatalities on Friday night, the Irish police force, An Garda Siochana, confirmed a further four deaths on Saturday morning and another two just before midday, bringing the total to nine.

 The force said: “Emergency services remain at the scene in a search and recovery phase of this operation.

-A major emergency response operation involving first responders from both sides of the Irish border extended through the night and continued on Saturday morning.
+A major emergency response operation involving first responders from both sides of the Irish border extended through the night.

-Rubble was being moved on to trailers and hauled from the scene.
+Tractors continued to transport rubble away, as members of the community gathered at the edge of the cordon.

-Two rescue workers were on a raised platform above the site of the explosion and a digger was working through the debris.
+Two rescue workers were on a raised platform above the site of the explosion and a digger was working through the debris on Friday.

-Among those gathered at the cordon on Friday night were relatives of people believed to have been in the buildings at the time.

 Sniffer dogs were being used amid the rubble.